solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex-core.md

 }).sendAndConfirm(umi, { send: { commitment: "finalized" } });
 ```

-For this method there are two additional optional field:
+For this method there are two additional optional fields:

-- the `owner` field that if not supplied gets defaulted to the signer identity of the
+- the `owner` field that if not supplied will default to the signer identity of the
-Umi istance like this:
+Umi instance like this:

 ```typescript
 const { signature, result } = await create(umi, {